-When Should I Take My Parrot to the Vet?
+When Should I Take My Parrot To See A Veterinarian?

 Ron Hines DVM PhD

-It is because most problems in pet birds can only be solved when they are caught and corrected early.
-Most problems presented to a me late in a disease or health issue cannot be solved or corrected.
-It is not necessary that the veterinarian you choose treats birds exclusively.
-But it is necessary that he/she has specialized post-graduate experience with birds or is himself/herself an experienced aviculturalist.
+That is because most problems in pet birds can only be solved when they are caught and corrected soon after they begin.
+Unfortunately, most problems are presented late in a disease or health issue.
+By then, many cannot be solved or corrected.

-Most birds that we keep as pets are basically wild creatures or retain many of their wild traits.
-Wild things need to disguise or mask early signs of disease so that they will not be eaten by predators.
-So just because your pet appears healthy to you is not a guarantee that problems are not brewing.
-Eighty-five percent of the health issues I see in pet birds relate to how they are fed and housed.
-The infirmities of old age, accidents and infectious disease account for the rest – in that order.
+Birds that we keep as pets retain many of their wild traits.
+Wildlife of all kinds need to disguise or mask early signs of disease.
+If they don’t do a good job of that they will be eaten by predators or abandoned by their flock.
+So just because your parrot appears healthy to you, it is no guarantee that problems are not brewing.
+Eighty percent of the health issues I see in parrots relate to how they are fed and housed.
+The infirmities of old age, accidents and infectious disease account for the rest – prety much in that order.

 What Are Some Of The Warning Signs That I Should Look For?